Visiting the best zoo in England is a great idea for a day out. Let us take you through England’s best zoos so you can pick your favourite.

 If you want to spend longer than a day at London Zoo, then you can also stay over.
 These cabins are available year round and you’ll get dinner, breakfast, and an after hours tour of the zoo too.

-Chester Zoo is commonly known as the best zoo in England.
-It’s ranked in the list of top 15 zoos in the entire world and is one of the largest zoos in the UK.
+Chester Zoo is commonly known as the best zoo in England, and the best zoo in the UK.
+It’s ranked in the list of top zoos in the entire world and is one of the largest British zoos.

 Located in Cheshire, Chester Zoo covers about 125 acres of land.
 There are about 400 species of animals here, and 12,000 to look at.
 You’ll need a whole day at Chester Zoo to get the best of it, and to see as many of the experiences here as possible.

 Due to the size of the zoo, visitors can ride around on a bus or via train service.
 You can also drive around in your car, like on a safari.
-Watch our for those monkeys though!
+The African lions are incredible.

 Most of the animals in Whipsnade Zoo are considered to be endangered species.
-At Whipsnade you can watch a herd of elephants moving freely and having fun.
-Some of the main wildlife animals in this zoo are lions and lemurs.
-There’s also a mesmerising butterfly house there too.
+At Whipsnade you can see their herd of elephants, a waddle of penguins and a tower of giraffes too.
+There are also cheetahs and lemurs for you to see, and don’t miss the mesmerising butterfly house there too.